Pat Jennings Jr.

 Patrick Jennings (born 24 September 1979), commonly known as Pat Jennings Jr., is an English former professional football goalkeeper who is goalkeeping coach of League of Ireland club St Patrick's Athletic.
-He is the son of Northern Ireland's most capped international, Pat Jennings.
+He is the son of Northern Ireland international, Pat Jennings.

 Early life

 Jennings attended The Broxbourne School in Hertfordshire, along with the sons of his father's fellow Tottenham Hotspur players Chris Hughton, Osvaldo Ardiles and his father's goalkeeping contemporary Ray Clemence.